iWinston/typeorm-plus/docs/entities.md

 There are several special column types with additional functionality available:

 * `@CreateDateColumn` is a special column that is automatically set to the entity's insertion date.
-You don't need set this column - it will be automatically set.
+You don't need to set this column - it will be automatically set.

 * `@UpdateDateColumn` is a special column that is automatically set to the entity's update time each time you call `save` of entity manager or repository.
-You don't need set this column - it will be automatically set.
+You don't need to set this column - it will be automatically set.

 * `@VersionColumn` is a special column that is automatically set to the version of the entity (incremental number)
 each time you call `save` of entity manager or repository.
-You don't need set this column - it will be automatically set.
+You don't need to set this column - it will be automatically set.

 ## Column types